tausifcreates/rustify/problems/elements-frequency/README.md

 Finds frequency of the unique elements present in the list.

-### Update: Multithreading.
+### Update: Using Mutex<T> instead of Arc<Mutex<T>>.

+Arc  has some runtime performance cost.
+Usage of Arc is dropped from now on.

 ~~This lbrary can work with any types that implement `Clone`.~~ ~~So it is expected to work with Strings, slices, integers etc.~~

 Not anymore.
 From now, it works with all types that implement `Copy`.
-Also it became kinda bloated, thi small crate has got a dependency, `crossbeam`.
+Also it became kinda bloated, this small crate has got a dependency, `crossbeam`.

 Good news is, now its multithreaded, and you can decided how many threads it will use. the **`find_frequency`** function takes **`2`** arguments, the first one is the array or vector containing elements, and second argument is the number of threads.